 - Give associate-specific BUILD-PAC reports, utilizing associate investment statistics to the Associate Members Committee Chairman and the Advocacy Sub-Committee Chair.
 The report should also be prepared to be given to full committee upon the Committee Chair’s request.

 - Provide support, advice and “behind the scenes” advice to Advocacy Cub-Committee Chair as well as helping to troubleshoot and offer assistance to clear any road blocks from preventing the national associates from achieving their self-mandated goal for the year.
-If you have any questions please email Topher McLarty or call him at 202-266-8246.
+If you have any questions please email Anne Ladewig or call her at 202-266-8673.

 The person in this position works with 15 builder National Area Chairs to advance NAHB’s priorities.
 The 15 NACs have oversight of certain areas within the United States and and Puerto Rico.
 The National Associate Chair has oversight of two-thirds of NAHB's membership, the Associate membership.